 Use this service for more in-depth writing and/or reading assistance for a specific class.
 Students may request one 45-minute appointment per class per week.
+Students who wish to review the same assignment in the following week must make substantive revisions between consultations.
 Appointments are available virtually and in-person on the main campus.

 If you can't get make it to an in-person writing consultation, we offer an online submission form where you can attach a draft of your paper and receive written feedback from a consultant within two business days.

 - After reading your paper, the consultant will greet you in an opening comment and write a note that outlines a plan for the consultant's online comments.

 - The comments will generally focus on two or three greater needs throughout your paper, such as thesis/topic sentence development, paragraph unity, development of examples or descriptive details, integration of sources, explanation of reasoning and meeting assignment requirements.